 This will eliminate the wake-up event associated with the PrintManager’s message queue.
 Now build and run the program.
 If you enter a number of data items on the command line in rapid succession, you should see that the messages build up in the PrintManager’s message queue.
 When the PrintManager wakes up after 10 seconds, it will print all of the messages one after the other.
 Notice the difference between this operation and that of the Publish-Subscribe message operation.

+Definitions

 Put Definitions here… I think a definitions section would be useful for re-emphasizing your concepts such as manager, task, etc.